etrepum/bob.pythonmac.org/_posts/0271_tab_visible_event.markdown

 ---

-Sadly there's no web standard that I could find to determine when a tab becomes visible for the first time.
+Sadly there's no web standard that I could find to determine when a tab becomes visible.
 My use case was to delay loading of Flash content until the tab is visible for the first time.
 Safari seems to do this by default, but none of the other browsers do.

 Chrome is the absolute worst offender here, it does not fire window.onmouseover until the mouse has been moved over the page and it